Omar-p/learning-notes/aws/aws.md

   - ![img_24.png](img_24.png)
 - vpn cloudhub:
   - ![img_25.png](vpn-cloudhub.png)
+  -

 ## IPSEC
 - a group of protocols working together to secure the communication between two hosts.
 - it sets up secure tunnels across insecure networks.
   - between two peers (local and remote)
     - 2 different business sites.
+    - 2 different cloud networks.
 - Provide Authentication, Integrity, Confidentiality.
 - Interesting traffic is the one which much certain defined rules.
+  - interesting rules: (based on network prefixes, or more complex type)
     - vpn tunnel is created for interesting traffic.
 - IPSEC has two main phases
-  - IKE Phase 1 (Slow & heavy)
+  - IKE(internet key exchange) Phase 1 (Slow & heavy)
     - ![ipsec-vpn-ike-phase-1](images/vpc/ipsec-vpn-ike-phase-1.png)
     - it's a protocol for how the keys will be exchanged between the two peers.
     - Authenticate - Pre-shared key or certificate